Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 Adverse reactions after vaccination are systemic and local in nature:

-• Local manifestations: slight itching, redness and swelling of the injection site.
+• Local manifestations: mild itching, redness and swelling of the injection site.

-• Systemic manifestations are extensive and express resistance to the vaccine of the whole organism: temperature, lethargy, weakness.
+• Systemic manifestations are widespread and express resistance to the vaccine throughout the body: fever, lethargy, weakness.

-If a live vaccine (aerosol method) is chosen for vaccination against influenza, then this indicates the possibility of the following side effects:
+If a live vaccine (aerosol method) is chosen for flu vaccination, this indicates the possibility of the following side effects:

-• In children (under 17 years of age): intestinal disorders, muscle pain, runny nose, nausea.
+• In children (up to 17 years): intestinal disorders, muscle pain, runny nose, nausea.

 • In adults: runny nose, headache, chills, weakness, sore throat, cough.

-The existence of side effects does not mean that they must necessarily occur.
-Most often, vaccination is asymptomatic, without causing tangible inconvenience to a person, unless there are appropriate contraindications.
+The existence of side effects does not mean that they must occur.
+Most often, vaccination is asymptomatic, without causing significant inconvenience to a person, unless there are appropriate contraindications.

-Before deciding whether to get a flu shot, a person usually has a lot of questions about its implementation.
-Consider the most frequently asked questions with the answers of competent specialists.
+Before deciding whether to get a flu shot, a person usually has a lot of questions about how to get it.
+Let's look at the most frequently asked questions with answers from competent specialists.

-The flu virus mutates every year, which means that an injection does not protect a person from the disease?
-Vaccines are produced taking into account influenza strains of the last three seasons, i.e. the mutation is provided by the composition of the drug.
-In addition, the annual vaccination helps to adapt the immune system to any changes in the types of influenza.
+The influenza virus undergoes mutation every year, which means that the injection does not protect a person from the disease?
+Vaccines are produced taking into account the flu strains of the last three seasons, i.e. the mutation is provided for in the composition of the drug.
+In addition, annual vaccination helps adapt the immune system to any changes in flu types.

-Why haven't they had flu shots like this before?
-The purchase of vaccines is quite expensive and not every state is able to provide its population with free vaccinations.
-But recent outbreaks of the epidemic have shown that it is easier to prevent the spread of the disease than to deal with the costly consequences of the virus.
-Therefore, it was decided to put the flu shot on the list of free vaccines for the public.
+Why haven't we gotten similar flu shots before?
+The purchase of vaccines is quite expensive and not every state is able to provide free vaccinations to its population.
+But recent outbreaks have shown that it is easier to prevent the spread of the disease than to deal with the costly consequences of the virus.
+Therefore, it was decided to include the flu vaccine in the list of free vaccines for the population.

 Why are many people afraid to get vaccinated?
-The fear of vaccination is explained by the fact that many are afraid of the very idea that a foreign virus can be introduced into the body.
+Fear of vaccination is explained by the fact that many are afraid of the very thought that a foreign virus could be introduced into the body.
 Young mothers are especially susceptible to such fears, which leads to frequent outbreaks of the epidemic among children.

-Is it possible to vaccinate children under 3 years old and does it make sense?
-It is most reasonable to vaccinate children before kindergarten, although vaccination is allowed from the age of 6 months.
+Is it possible to vaccinate children under 3 years of age and does this make sense?
+It is best to vaccinate children before kindergarten, although vaccination is permitted from 6 months of age.

 Is it safe to get vaccinated during an epidemic?
-It is best to get vaccinated against the flu in advance, because. vaccination during the epidemic may not have time to act, because the protective function against influenza is formed only 2 weeks after the injection.
-But vaccination during the epidemic does not pose a danger to human health.
+It is best to get vaccinated against flu in advance, because...
+Vaccination during an epidemic may not have time to take effect, because the protective function against influenza is formed only 2 weeks after the injection.
+But vaccination during an epidemic does not pose a risk to human health.

-When to get vaccinated?
-The optimal vaccination period is the end of September, because. epidemic outbreaks usually occur in late October and November.
+When to vaccinate?
+The optimal vaccination period is the end of September, because Epidemic outbreaks usually occur at the end of October and November.

-We will consider the pros and cons of flu shots in 2016 in this material.
-The debate about whether to vaccinate or not is getting more and more active every year.
+We will look at the pros and cons of flu vaccinations in 2016 in this material.
+The debate about whether to vaccinate or not becomes more and more active every year.
 Doctors strongly recommend such prevention, especially for children.
-As for parents, many doubt.
-Consider the main danger of influenza, why vaccinations will be a plus, but also certain points when vaccination will be rather a minus.
+As for parents, many doubt it.
+Let's consider the main danger of the flu, why vaccinations will be a plus, but also certain moments when vaccination will rather become a minus.

-It seems that the flu is a fairly common disease, especially in the off-season, and the disease is considered not dangerous, it is successfully treated, although it appears imperceptibly.
-But only known strains of influenza can be treated so calmly.
-Unfortunately, every year new strains of this disease constantly appear and its treatment by traditional methods in this case often does not give the desired effect.
+It seems that the flu is a fairly common disease, especially in the off-season, and the disease is considered not dangerous and can be successfully treated, although it appears unnoticed.
+But you can only treat known strains of influenza this calmly.
+Unfortunately, every year new strains of this disease constantly appear and its treatment with traditional methods in this case often does not give the desired effect.

 Important!
-Influenza is an acute infectious disease when the upper respiratory tract is affected.
-The patient's condition deteriorates sharply, body temperature rises.
-Symptoms characteristic of the flu are weakness and migraine, withdrawal symptoms throughout the body, nausea, which is sometimes even accompanied by vomiting.
+Influenza is an acute infectious disease that affects the upper respiratory tract.
+The patient's condition sharply worsens and his body temperature rises.
+Symptoms characteristic of influenza are weakness and migraine, withdrawal symptoms throughout the body, nausea, which is sometimes even accompanied by vomiting.

-Despite the fact that the infection most often walks in the off-season, you can get sick with the flu at any time of the year.
-Although the peak and the epidemic always happens in winter.
-At this time, children and adults spend most of their time indoors, receive little sunlight and vitamins, against which the immune system is sharply reduced.
-Of course, children are especially susceptible to the flu.
+Despite the fact that the infection most often occurs in the off-season, you can get the flu at any time of the year.
+Although the peak and epidemic always happens in winter.
+At this time, children and adults spend most of their time indoors, receive little sunlight and vitamins, and their immunity sharply decreases.
+Children, of course, are especially susceptible to the flu.

 What you need to know about the flu

-Influenza viruses can be of three types - A, B or C. This virus can mutate precisely mutations and represent the main danger.
-That's why doctors speak positively "for" flu shots in 2016 and "against" opinions from specialists are not often heard.
-When an epidemic starts, the virus spreads extremely quickly.
-Throughout the year, people can get sick with influenza group C, outbreaks of influenza group B occur every 4 or even 7 years.
-But influenza group A occurs every few years.
+Influenza viruses can be of three types - A, B or C. This virus can mutate and it is mutations that pose the main danger.
+That’s why doctors speak positively about flu vaccinations in 2016 and you don’t often hear opinions “against” from specialists.
+When an epidemic begins, the virus spreads extremely quickly.
+Throughout the year, people can get sick with group C influenza; outbreaks of group B influenza occur every 4 or even 7 years.
+But group A influenza occurs every few years.

 Regardless of the type of virus, it will first develop in the body according to the same pattern.
-The virus enters the upper respiratory tract and penetrates there, begins to destroy the cells of the mucous layer.
-The cells are then carried around the body by coughing and sneezing, and they can also be released into the environment and infect other people.
+The virus penetrates the upper respiratory tract and, when introduced there, begins to destroy the cells of the mucous layer.
+The cells are then spread throughout the body by coughing and sneezing, and they can also enter the environment and infect other people.

-A few hours after infection (although it can take several days depending on the type of virus), a person feels unwell, chills and pain throughout the body, muscles and joints.
-Then the body temperature rises, the head hurts and a cough appears.
+A few hours after infection (although several days may pass depending on the type of virus), a person feels malaise, chills and pain throughout the body, muscles and joints.
+Then the body temperature rises, headache and cough appear.
 In a child, this condition often leads to seizures, which is especially frightening for parents.
-Having been ill with the flu, immunity appears to it.
-But the virus is constantly mutating, so this infection can reappear again and again.
+Having had the flu, immunity to it appears.
+But the virus is constantly mutating, so this infection can appear again and again.

-Continuing the conversation about whether to get vaccinated against the 2016 flu, the pros and cons, let's look at the positive points first.
-First, it should immediately be noted that the vaccine can be inactivated or live.
-Live vaccines are almost never used, because the first type is considered the most perfect now, it is easy to adjust it to new mutating forms of the virus.
+Continuing the conversation about whether to get vaccinated against the 2016 flu, the pros and cons, let's first consider the positive aspects.
+Firstly, it should immediately be noted that the vaccine can be inactivated or live.
+Live vaccines are almost never used, because the first type is considered the most advanced now, it is easy to adapt to new mutating forms of the virus.

 When flu shots first appeared, their use was associated with some possible complications and side effects.
-I must say that modern vaccines are completely safe.
-But it is, of course, impossible to predict which particular strain of the virus will appear this year.
-Therefore, the vaccination will have a positive effect, but only on those strains of the virus that were previously known.
+It must be said that modern vaccines are completely safe.
+But it is, of course, impossible to predict which strain of the virus will appear this year.
+Therefore, there will be a positive effect from vaccination, but only on those strains of the virus that were previously known.

 Interesting!
 The World Health Organization advocates vaccination and calls it the only reliable protection against influenza.
-Because a person who is vaccinated becomes immune to the disease.
-The vaccine is especially needed for diabetics, people with central nervous system diseases, arrhythmia and heart disease, kidney problems and blood diseases.
+Because a person with a vaccine becomes immune to the disease.
+Vaccination is especially necessary for diabetics, people with central nervous system diseases, arrhythmia and heart disease, kidney problems and blood diseases.

 Are there any disadvantages?

-Each doctor, when offering a flu shot, should tell the patient not only about the pros, but also about the cons of vaccination.
-Moreover, there are even contraindications here, when a flu shot is definitely not necessary.
-First of all, it concerns individual intolerance, in particular, preservatives and chicken egg protein.
+Every doctor, when offering a flu shot, should tell the patient not only about the advantages, but also about the disadvantages of vaccination.
+Moreover, there are even contraindications when you definitely don’t need to get a flu shot.
+First of all, this concerns individual intolerance, in particular, to preservatives and chicken egg protein.

 It is worth refusing this type of vaccination for chronic diseases or for acute diseases at the peak of their treatment.
-If in the past the vaccination was done and caused severe adverse reactions, then it is better to refuse the procedure.
-Diseases in which the flu vaccine is not given: dermatitis, asthma, as well as pathologies of a neurological nature.
+If a vaccination was given in the past and caused severe adverse reactions, then it is better to refuse the procedure.
+Diseases for which the flu vaccine is not given: dermatitis, asthma, and neurological pathologies.

-From the moment of the last cold, if it has already been decided to be vaccinated, at least two weeks should pass.
+If you have already decided to get vaccinated, at least two weeks must pass since your last cold.
 There are also generally accepted disadvantages that doctors do not talk about, but which can be found on various discussion platforms.
-It's the flu's tendency to mutate.
-This factor has already been noted in this material: the vaccine only protects against already known strains of the virus, but if the flu mutates this year, then the vaccine will be a plus, but this is not complete protection.
+This is the tendency of influenza to mutate.
+This factor has already been noted in this material: the vaccine protects only against already known strains of the virus, but if the flu mutates this year, then the vaccine will be a plus, but it is not complete protection.

-It is very important to get vaccinated at a public health facility and be sure that a quality product is being used.
-Searching for cheaper and going to dubious offices can lead to allergic and even toxic reactions.
-Vaccination for a child, many doctors emphasize, is a minus, because the baby's own immune system has not yet been fully formed.
+It is very important to get vaccinated at a public health facility and be sure that a high-quality drug is used.
+Searching for cheaper prices and going to dubious companies can lead to allergic and even toxic reactions.
+Vaccination for a child, many doctors emphasize, is a minus because the baby’s own immune system has not yet been fully formed.

-Flu shot 2016: pros and cons discussed in this article.
-Should I be afraid of the flu?
-After the information provided in this article, you understand what is worth.
-Moreover, not only known strains of influenza, from which vaccination protects, but how many possible mutations.
+Flu vaccine 2016: the pros and cons were discussed in this material.
+Should you be afraid of the flu?
+After the information presented in this article, you understand what it costs.
+Moreover, not only the known strains of influenza, from which vaccination protects, but also how many possible mutations there are.

 You can get a flu shot with different vaccines.
-Each year, the Ministry of Health approves a list of certain vaccines, depending on the strain of the virus that is expected, and these vaccines are distributed to medical facilities.
-In Russia, vaccination against influenza is included in the calendar of mandatory preventive vaccinations and is carried out annually free of charge in clinics, at the expense of the regional budget.
-Domestic vaccines are most often used because their cost is lower.
-With imported vaccines, everyone can be vaccinated on a paid basis at medical centers.
-Let's figure out what is the difference between all vaccines approved for use.
-Below is a summary table of characteristics of influenza vaccines.
+Every year, the Ministry of Health approves a list of specific vaccines, depending on the strain of the virus that is expected, and these vaccines are distributed to medical facilities.
+In Russia, vaccination against influenza is included in the calendar of compulsory preventive vaccinations and is carried out annually free of charge in clinics, at the expense of the regional budget.
+Vaccines from domestic manufacturers are most often used because their cost is lower.
+Anyone can be vaccinated with imported vaccines for a fee at medical centers.
+Let's figure out what is the difference between all the vaccines approved for use.
+Below is a summary table of influenza vaccine characteristics.

 Vaccines - 2016-17: imported or domestic?

-On the territory of the Nizhny Novgorod region, influenza vaccination can be done using 7 vaccines.
-2 of them are foreign-made - this is Influvak and Vaksigripp.
-The Influvac vaccine is made in the Netherlands, and the Vaxigripp vaccine is made in France.
-The rest of the vaccines are Russian developments and produced in Russia.
+In the Nizhny Novgorod region, flu vaccination can be done using 7 vaccines.
+2 of them are foreign-made - Influvac and Vaxigrip.
+The Influvac vaccine is produced in the Netherlands, and the Vaxigrip vaccine is produced in France.
+The remaining vaccines are Russian developments and produced in Russia.

 At what age can flu vaccines be used?

-Vaccines, Influvac, Vaxigripp and Sovigripp can be used from 6 months of age.
-The vaccine Ultravak is used from 3 years old, Ultrix - from 6 years old, and Grippol - from 18 years old.
+Vaccines, Influvac, Vaxigrip and Sovigripp can be used from 6 months of age.
+The Ultravac vaccine is used from the age of 3, Ultrix - from the age of 6, and Grippol - from the age of 18.

 What vaccines can be used for pregnant women?

-Grippol and Ultravak vaccines are contraindicated for pregnant women.
-When choosing other drugs, you should consult with a specialist.
-Pregnant women and children are vaccinated against influenza vaccines without a preservative.
+The Grippol and Ultravac vaccines are contraindicated for pregnant women.
+When choosing other drugs, you should consult a specialist.
+Pregnant women and children are vaccinated against influenza with preservative-free vaccines.

 Active components of vaccines

-Vaxigripp vaccine uses split, inactivated influenza viruses as the active ingredient.
+Inactivated split influenza viruses are used as the active component in the Vaxigrip vaccine.
 Its advantage is that it cannot cause infections.

-In the vaccine, the active component is virus-like particles with the presentation of surface antigens of the influenza virus, which contribute to the formation of a longer and more stable immunity to influenza infection.
+The active component of the vaccine is virus-like particles with the presentation of surface antigens of the influenza virus, which contribute to the formation of longer-lasting and lasting immunity to influenza infection.

-In other vaccines - Grippol, Grippol plus, Influvak and - the active component is surface antigens isolated from purified influenza viruses.
+In other vaccines - Grippol, Grippol plus, Influvac and - the active component is surface antigens isolated from purified influenza viruses.

-Sovigripp Vaccine uses the immunostimulator Sovidon.
-Studies have shown that this substance has virtually no toxicity, and it does not cause an increase in body temperature.
-Other vaccines do not contain immunomodulators.
+The Sovigripp Vaccine uses the immunostimulant Sovidon.
+Studies have shown that this substance has virtually no toxicity and does not cause an increase in body temperature.
+The remaining vaccines do not contain immunomodulators.

-Differences in the main vaccines that are planned to be used in 2016 in the Nizhny Novgorod Region
+Differences between the main vaccines that are planned to be used in 2016 in the Nizhny Novgorod region

 Ultravac